jwr1/interstellar/README.md

 # Interstellar

-An app for Kbin, Mbin, and Lemmy; connecting you to the fediverse.
+An app for Mbin and Lemmy; connecting you to the fediverse.

 ## Downloads